oliveiracle/secondproject-the-word-of-god/README.md

 # The Word of God

-This project was born from my faith and a deep desire to share the comfort and hope that I find in God's Word.
-"Peace in the Word" is more than just a website; it is a digital sanctuary created to bring the love of Jesus Christ to those in need.
+This project was born from my personal faith in the Lord Jesus Christ and a calling on my heart to share the immense comfort and love His Word offers.
+More than just a website, "Peace in the Word" is my act of service to others—a digital sanctuary created so that anyone, in a moment of need, can find a word of hope.

-My goal is to offer a peaceful space where anyone, at any time, can find a word of encouragement through Bible verses, daily prayers, and a community that prays for one another.
-To ensure this message is accessible to everyone, the site was built with a minimalist and fully responsive design.
+My prayer is that, through this space, the love of Jesus may touch and console hearts, reminding everyone that they are not alone.
+To ensure this message is accessible to all, the site was built with a minimalist and fully responsive design.

-    **Screenshot showing site responsiveness**
+    Screenshot showing site responsiveness

 ![Screenshot showing site responsiveness](assets/images/responsiveness.png)